commercial-emacs/elpaso/README.in.rst

 ...
 But I like quelpa.
     Quelpa is less likely to fail spectacularly, yes, but its slavish copy-paste of MELPA's `package-build`_ code inherits the latter's erroneous versioning.
 Quelpa also cannot handle GNU or NonGNU ELPA recipes (or in FSF nomenclature "specs") without changes.

 ...
-Where did you put the pre-existing installation of package XYZ?
+Where did you put my pre-existing installation of package XYZ?
     ``~/.emacs.d/elpaso/backups``.

     One thing I never appreciated about ``package.el`` was its Hippocratic preservation of erstwhile installs in ``~/.emacs.d/elpa``, cluttering the output of ``M-x list-packages``.
 My aversion to clutter has long transcended Richard-Hendricks-level neurosis.